By Jane Barthelemy.

 - Do Qigong Shaking

 Qigong works strongly on all body fluids: the blood, lymph, synovial and cerebrospinal fluids.
 Unlike aerobics, Qigong does not dramatically increase the heart rate during exercise.
-The object of Qigong is not to make the heart pump more strongly, but to increase the communication between the various body systems and increase the vascular elasticity.
+The object of Qigong is not to make the heart pump more strongly, but to increase the communication between the various body systems and increase the vascular elasticity and meridian flow.
 Qigong Shaking is one of the most basic movements in most Qigong lineages.
 Shaking releases tension by relaxing the muscles, organs, bones, and joints.
 It opens the joints, gently bounces the organs, and detoxifies every cell.

-How to Shake:
+Here’s How to Shake:

 Stand up straight with your feet shoulder-width apart.
 Begin shaking with a gentle up-and down-motion as you breathe freely and fully.
 The arms can be either hung loose or actively shake them too.
 Every minute you shake loosens and frees congestion, aids the synovial fluid, and helps the lymph do its job of carrying away toxins in your body.
 Optimum time to shake is 20 minutes.
 More than 35 minutes brings you little benefit.
 But even a little shaking brings great benefit.
 While you shake, visualize the organs cleaning, the bones and joints freeing, and your body filling with light.